 What does the GI MAP test cost?

-- The cost of the GI MAP test and similar comprehensive stool analysis tests ranges from $345-500 depending on the lab, and depending on the facility you work with.
+- The retail cost of the GI MAP test and similar comprehensive stool analysis tests will range from $395-500 depending on the lab, and depending on the facility you work with.

 Is the GI MAP stool test covered by insurance?

 - GI MAP testing is not a routine test, and in most cases it won’t be covered by your insurance.